parryc/thevoid/templates/leflan/language_tagalog.md

 : topic marker

 ba
 : quetion particle.
 Follows pronouns with one syllable.
-Ex. _Nagsaslita ka ba ng Tagalog?_:Can you speak Tagalog?
+In a sentence without a monosyllabic prnoun, _ba_ follows the first full word.
+Ex. _Nagsaslita ka ba ng Tagalog?_:Can you speak Tagalog?, _Nasa mapa ba iyon?_:Is it on the map?.

+may
+: existential particle.
+Indicates something exists, loosely translated as "there is".
+Ex. _May bangko dito_:There is a bank here.

 na
 : "Indicates an action has happened or is happening and its occurance was expected."<cite>Mango Languages</cite> One of two particles that occur after the first ful word in a sentence.
 Ex. _kamusta na po kayo?_:How have you been, ma'am?.
 If there is a single syllable pronoun, then it comes at the end: _kamusta ka na?_:How have you been?

+nasa
+: on, it.
+Ex. _Nasa mapa ba iyon?_:Is it on the map?.

 naman
 : adds politeness or certainty to a response.
 Ex. _Mabuti naman ako_:I am fine.

+sa
+: in, through, at.
+Ex. _Diyan lang sa labasa sa kabila_:Just there through the exit on the other side.

 si/sina
 : _si_ is the topic marker for personal names. _sina_ is for multiple people.
 Ex. _kamusta si Juan?_:How is Juan?